nf-core/taxprofiler/docs/usage.md

 #### Bracken custom database

-Bracken does not require an independent database nor not provide any default databases for classification/profiling, but rather builds upon Kraken2 databases.
-See [Kraken2](#kraken2-custom-database) for more information on how to build these.
+Bracken does not require an independent database but rather builds upon Kraken2 databases.
+[Pre-built Kraken2 databases](https://benlangmead.github.io/aws-indexes/k2) already contain the required files to run Bracken.

-In addition to a Kraken2 database, you also need to have the (average) read lengths (in bp) of your sequencing experiment, the K-mer size used to build the Kraken2 database, and Kraken2 available on your machine.
+However, to build custom databases, you will need a Kraken2 database, the (average) read lengths (in bp) of your sequencing experiment, the K-mer size used to build the Kraken2 database, and Kraken2 available on your machine.

 ```bash
 bracken-build -d <KRAKEN_DB_DIR> -k <KRAKEN_DB_KMER_LENGTH> -l <READLENGTH>